 You may also see a button (above: xfce: information) which will show information about the currently used DE (Desktop Environment).

 Buttons under this tab include more links to information about either useful or more advanced things.
 All users (unless already familiar with the topics) are recommended to check the links under Package management and AUR & yay! buttons.
 Buttons related to hardware may also be very useful if you have that particular hardware.
 And Forum tips provides general tips for Forum usage.

 The EndeavourOS & ARM button shows information about the ARM software provided by EndeavourOS.

 Then there’s information about personalizing the Welcome app.

 Button Tutorial: Personal Commands explains how you can easily create new command buttons into Welcome.
 They will appear on a new tab Personal Commands.
 Button Personal Commands drag&drop shows a small window where user can drop items that will appear under the Personal commands tab.

 More about the Personal Commands is explained below under Personalizing Welcome.

 The last default tab includes buttons for installing some popular applications.

-Even though these apps are popular and useful, we’ve chosen not to install them by default.
+Even though the apps in the curated list are popular and useful, we’ve chosen not to install them by default.
 This gives users a better opportunity to “tailor” their system, but still, have an easy way to install these apps.
-The packages behind the buttons are:

 By the way, do you remember that the previous tab included a button AUR & yay!?
 As you (should!) know by now, pacman is the main package manager in EndeavourOS.
 It manages packages that are available from the Arch Linux repositories.
 But there is a huge amount of more apps available in the AUR (Arch User Repository).
 AUR is not managed by pacman.
 That’s why EndeavourOS provides another package manager, yay.
 It is like pacman, but supports AUR applications in addition to Arch Linux repositories.